AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2024-01-02-post_salary_cross_country_part_3.md

-In our upcoming study, we aim to explore the distribution of salaries and age ranges for various job positions using a dot plot.
-The chart illustrates salary ranges on the X-axis and age ranges on the Y-axis, specific to each job.
+In our upcoming research, we aim to explore the distribution of salaries for various job positions in comparison to the age distribution within the same roles, utilizing a dot plot.
+In the chart provided below, the X-axis represents salary ranges, and the Y-axis corresponds to age ranges specific to each job.

-Adding two lines enhances our analysis: a vertical line indicates the average age for the job, while a horizontal line signifies the average salary.
-The intersection of these lines forms distinct squares, each revealing unique insights:
+To enhance our analysis, two lines have been incorporated: a vertical line indicating the average age for a particular job and a horizontal line indicating the average salary.
+The points where these lines intersect create distinct squares, each revealing unique insights:

-* The upper-left square depicts the lowest salaries for the youngest workers.
+The upper-left square shows the lowest salaries for the youngest workers.
-* The upper-right square highlights the highest salaries for the youngest workers.
+The upper-right square highlights the highest salaries for the youngest workers.
-* The lower-left square signifies the lowest salary range for the oldest workers.
+The lower-left square signifies the lowest salary range for the oldest workers.
-* The lower-right square indicates the highest salary range for the oldest workers.
+The lower-right square signifies the highest salary range for the oldest workers.

-As we delve into specific job roles, such as *Data Scientist*, we observe the intersection point representing the average salary (157,000 $) for an average age of 33 years.
-Notably, there's a high density of workers under 33 earning above the average salary.
-Additionally, the lower-left corner has a high density, suggesting that salaries don't decline significantly as workers age.
+As we delve into the details, examining the initial chart for the role of a Data Scientist, we observe the intersection point of the two lines.
+This point represents an average age of 33 years and an average salary of $157,000 for Data Scientists.
+Additionally, there is a noticeable concentration of workers under 33 years old earning more than the average salary.
+Moreover, a high density is observed in the lower-left corner, indicating that salaries do not decrease significantly as workers age.

 ![image-left]({{ 'assets/img/for_posts/salary/question_6/scatter_avg_chart_Data_Scientist.jpg' | absolute_url }}){: .align-left}